yasukotelin/poi/README.md

 ## Description

-poipoi standard output the projects(git project) from specified directory path by poipoi.yml.
+poipoi is selector with fuzzy finder the git projects from specified directory path by poipoi.yml.

-poipoi selected the project with fuzzy finder from specified directory path by `~/.config/poipoi/poipoi.yml`.
+The selected path will be standard output.

 ```poipoi.yml
 # projects - you can specify the directories had projects managed by git.